JVGD/veriff-submission/README.md

 This project defined-by-conf so everything it can be done: training different models, hyperparameters tunning and model testing can be done by modifying the configuration file in `./conf/configuration.yaml`.
 The configuration file is properly documented.

+To provide the conf to the container the conf file in your host system will be maped into /conf/ inside the container as a volume (for more info read the makefile).

 #### Training

 We can train by setting the configuration file `phase: train` and by selecting a model from available models.